microhomie/microhomie/docs/reference/device.rst

 .. method:: HomieDevice.connection_handler(self, client)

-    Internal method that gets called when the mqtt connection is established.
+    Internal async method that gets called when the mqtt connection is established.
 This method subscribes to all the topics, handle data restore and finaly register the coroutines to send data.

     The arguments are: